goodbyeaustria/archive/index.md

 **Web Site Builder & Designer Meetup in Austria, Vienna • Wien • Vídeň • Beč**

-Static is the New Dynamic // Jekyll & Friends // Join Us (Free) // No Database Required // We ♥ HTML & CSS.
+Static is the New Dynamic // Jekyll • Middleman • Hugo • Metalsmith & Friends // Join Us (Free) // No Database Required // We ♥ HTML & CSS.

 ### Next meetup in 2016